Crozzers/RestoreWindowPos/README.md

 ## Installation

-You will need to install NSIS in order to compile the installer for the program.
+Head over to the [releases page](https://github.com/Crozzers/RestoreWindowPos/releases) to grab the latest installer for the program.
+Alternatively, you can compile it yourself.

-The following commands will allow you to download and install the program so that it runs when you log in.
+You will need to install NSIS and add it to your PATH in order to compile the installer for the program, but you can bundle the app itself with the following commands alone:

 ```
 git clone https://github.com/Crozzers/RestoreWindowPos.git